uvaai/ml1/30 week3/30 Sentiment Analysis/content.md

-For the programming notebook this week, we'll be applying the probability theory you've been studying to the problem of sentiment analysis using a lot of real data harvest from twitter.
+For the programming notebook this week, we'll be applying the probability theory you've been studying to the problem of sentiment analysis using a lot of real data harvested from twitter.

 Download the data set [here](sentiment_data.zip) and programming notebook [here](sentiment.ipynb)